 There is always a small chance of damage to cells or tissue from being exposed to any radiation, including the low levels of radiation used for this test.
 The chance of damage from the X-rays is generally very low compared with the potential benefits of the test.

-There is a small chance (less than 1 in 100) of a pelvic infection, endometritis, or salpingitis after the test.
+There is a small chance of a pelvic infection, endometritis, or salpingitis after the test.
 The chance may be higher for women who have had pelvic infections before.
 Your doctor may give you antibiotics if he or she thinks you might develop a pelvic infection.

 There is a small chance of damaging or puncturing the uterus or fallopian tubes during the test.